iasebsil83/Bash_Tools/README.txt

                         Bash Tools

-    This repository is a bunch of a little tools that can help you in a bash terminal.
+    This repository is a bunch of little tools that can help you in a bash terminal.